-The European Union is a unified trade and monetary body of 28 member countries.
-Its purpose is to be more competitive in the global marketplace.
-At the same time, it must balance the needs of its independent fiscal and political members.
+The EU's purpose is to be more competitive in the global marketplace.
+It must balance the needs of its independent fiscal and political members at the same time.

-How It Is Governed
+How the EU Is Governed

 Here's how the three bodies uphold the laws governing the EU.
 These are spelled out in a series of treaties and supporting regulations: